-Significant digits are a method of reporting numbers to the precision that we know them.
-For example, if you have about \$20, then you have reported your wealth to the tens place (one significant digit).
-If you recount it as \$21, then you have reported your wealth to the ones place (two sig digs).
-If you completely count it as \$21.37, then you have reported it now to four significant digits - each time increasing the precision of your data, although not the accuracy.
+Significant digits are a method of reporting numbers to the precision that we have measured them.
+For example, if you have about \$20, then you have only reported your wealth to the tens place (one significant digit; see below).
+If you recount it, but only include bills, as \$21, then you have reported your wealth to the ones place (two sig digs).
+If you completely count it, coins and all, as \$21.37, then you have reported it now to the hundredths place (four sig digs) - each time increasing the precision of your data, although not the accuracy.